 Are you planning a trip to Berlin?
 Or is it one of those places, always on the radar which you never quite make it to?
 I had been guilty of the latter for many years.
-For whatever reason other places always won the city break holiday lottery.
+For whatever reason other places always won the city break holiday lottery and the short breaks to Berlin ticket never came out!
 More fool me as I discovered on my recent city break to this eclectic city.

 A city once divided in two by a wall, is now a place which bears its tragic stories of the past like a badge of honour.
 Wherever you walk the scars are evident alongside aspirations of the new generation.
 There are so many layers to Berlin, peeling through each one made this city break like no other and it fascinated me to the core.